wireapp/wire-docs/src/how-to/upgrade/config-references/wire-server-5.24.0.md

   --values ./values/wire-server/secrets.yaml
 ```

-From now on reads and writes both go to PostgreSQL.
+From this point forward reads and writes both go to PostgreSQL.
 This configuration must be kept on every subsequent upgrade.

 ## Optional changes